Frequently Asked Questions (FAQ)

 The Community Emergency Response Team (CERT) Program is administered by FEMA's Community Preparedness Division.
 CERT is a training program that prepares people to help themselves, their families and their neighbors in the event of a disaster in their community.
 Through CERT, citizens can learn about disaster preparedness and receive training in basic disaster response skills such as fire safety, light search and rescue, and disaster medical operations.
 With this training, volunteers can provide critical support by giving immediate assistance to victims before emergency first responders arrive on scene.
 CERT volunteers also support the community year-round by participating in community preparedness outreach activities and distributing materials on disaster preparedness and education.

-What emergency training does the Carnation-Duvall Amateur Radio Club recommend for members?
+What emergency training does the Snoqualmie Valley Amateur Radio Club recommend for members?

 CERT training, NIMS/ICS courses IS100, IS200, IS700 and IS800, drill participation, Red Cross Shelter Operations